bishwajeet0771/Git/README.md

 1. You provide a URL (via an environment variable at build time).

 2. Node.js with Puppeteer:
-   i.
-Launches a headless Chromium browser. ii.
-Navigates to the given URL. iii.
-Extracts:
+   - Launches a headless Chromium browser.
+   - Navigates to the given URL.
+   - Extracts:
-        i.
-The <title> of the page.
+     - The <title> of the page.
-        ii.
-The first <h1> element (if available). iii.
-Saves this info to scraped_data.json.
+     - The first <h1> element (if available).
+     - Saves this info to scraped_data.json.

 Python Flask App: